spaik11/what-i-learned-in-week-0/README.md

 ### **GitHub**
 GitHub is a code hosting platform for collaboration and version control.
 * We learned how to create new GitHub repositories to store down our files.
-* You can see multiple versions through the commits
+* You can see multiple versions and read the notes to what the changes are to the file.

 ---
 ### **Git**
+Git is a version control system.
+* We learned how to connect to a repository to upload different version controls to a project or file.